Kenneth Cope

-Kenneth Charles Cope (born 14 April 1931) is an English retired actor and scriptwriter.
-He is best known for his roles as Marty Hopkirk in Randall and Hopkirk (Deceased), Jed Stone in Coronation Street and Ray Hilton in Brookside.
+Kenneth Charles Cope (14 April 1931 – 11 September 2024) was an English actor and scriptwriter.
+He was best known for his roles as Marty Hopkirk in Randall and Hopkirk (Deceased), Jed Stone in Coronation Street, Ray Hilton in Brookside, Sid in The Damned and as a minor member of the Carry On team.

 Early life

-Kenneth Cope was born on 14 April 1931 in Liverpool, Lancashire, England.
+Kenneth Cope was born on 14 April 1931 in Wavertree, Liverpool (at the time in Lancashire, now in Merseyside), England.